 We all make plans, but sometimes things just happen out of nowhere.
 It could be a one-time cost like a broken down car or washing machine that you suddenly need to replace or fix.
-But sometimes unplanned life events can have a much longer-term impact on your financial and mental wellbeing.
+There are also unplanned life events that can have a much longer-term impact on your financial and mental wellbeing.

 If money is tight already, these shocks can have a serious impact.